North East Children's Trust

+The North East Children's Trust (NECT) is an initiative of Professor Yemi Osibanjo, the 14th Vice President of Nigeria, aimed at providing educational and extensive-care support to ten thousand children orphaned by the Boko Haram insurgency in the Northeastern region of Nigeria.The North East Children's Trust (NECT) is a private sector led, government enabled initiative set up to create an ecosystem for homeless children made vulnerable by the conflict in the North East of Nigeria.

+Introduction

+The Trust was founded in 2017, and is managed by a Board of Trustees.
+It was pioneered by Yemi Osibanjo to establish 10 Learning Centers that would cater to the displaced orphans in the North East.
+Even though the Trust is Government-inspired, it is donor funded and has received support from private organizations as well as state-owned enterprises.

 Board Of Trustees

-The board of trustees is a five-member group of prestigious humanitarians in Nigeria.
+The board of trustees is a five-member group.
 Jim Ovia, who is the chairman of the board, is the founder of Zenith bank and a reputable philanthropist whose foundation has empowered over four thousand Nigerian youths in scholarships and entrepreneurial funding.
 Hauwa Biu, who is the vice chairman of the board, is a girl-child/ woman education activist, and chairperson of newly established Borno Education Trust Fund.
 Mariam Masha, who is the executive secretary of the board, is the senior special assistant to the 2020 incumbent president of the Federal Republic of Nigeria on Humanitarian Interventions.
 Doris Yaro is a gender-equality activist and founder of Gabasawa Women & Children Empowerment Initiative, an NGO which provides scholarships and support to public primary school children affected by the Insurgency.
 Finally, Baba Hassan Kachalla is the founder of Society for Prevention and Eradication of Tuberculosis in Nigeria.